circonus/docs/content/caql/reference.md

   Only functions that are supported for serial processing in CAQL checks are allowed.
   This directive applies to graphs only.

 * `#min_period` - Define minimum periods to be considered by CAQL for the processing.
 Especially important when doing large look-back functions (such as the last 30 days) so that CAQL will not use smaller rollups if used in smaller period context.  e.g. `#min_period=3600 find("thing") | rolling:percentile(30d,95)` - This will use the larger 5-min rollup data for faster performance in all cases.
+This directive can also be used to allow CAQL to use smaller than normally allowable periods as well.
+For example `#min_period=10` to support cases where data is collected at higher frequency than is typical.

 ## Function Tables